 NIA K22 at a Glance

-- Eligibility: 2-8 years postdoctoral experience, U.S. citizen or permanent resident
+- Eligibility: Up to 8 years postdoctoral experience, U.S. citizen or permanent resident

 - Maximum Award Duration: 3 years as independent scientist